 Those are the same zeros you see in one of the eight supposed ties that along with the supposedly equal number of wins supposedly has the series tied.
 Back then, no one could believe they were real.
-Not the Auburn players, who were, according to the Atlanta Journal, “deeply hurt” by the decision… hell, not even the Georgia players, who, though happy to technically not be losers had no qualms whatsoever with crediting Auburn with the win.
+Not the Auburn players, who were, according to the Atlanta Journal, “deeply hurt” by the decision… hell, not even the Georgia players, who, though happy to technically not be losers, had no qualms about crediting Auburn with the win.

 Here’s their halfback, last name of Young, talking to the Journal: “Auburn won the game by hard work and should have been given it.
 It was very distressing that the game should have been called when it was, and no one stands more ready to accord the men from Alabama a victory—a clean, hard-fought-for victory—than I and other members of the Georgia eleven.”

 That’s mighty sporting of Young, especially considering we tried to keep him from playing.
 Oh yeah, forgot to mention that part: Half of Georgia’s players weren’t technically enrolled at Georgia, at least not as students, or at least that was the claim: That they were soldiers just stationed in Athens or something, and according to Heisman and the rules, therefore ineligible.
 If they were eligible, they sure didn’t act like it.
 Before the game, Auburn’s captain and manager walked over to Georgia’s sideline with an affidavit stating that in playing the five players in question, no rules of the S.I.A.A. were being broken.
 Georgia refused to sign it.